ninuzzo/snapbak/README.md

+Copy the configuration file into `/usr/local/etc/snapbak.conf` and the script into `/usr/local/sbin/snapbak.sh` Edit the configuration file and change the mount point `BAKMNT` - do not forget to add a line in /etc/fstab for this, e.g.

+    /dev/sdb1 /mnt/hdd-usb ext3 noauto,defaults 0 0

-Copy the configuration file into `/usr/local/etc/snapbak.conf` and the script into `/usr/local/sbin/snapbak.sh` Edit the configuration file and change the mount point `BAKMNT`, the list of VMs to backup from the default `(vm1 vm2)` and set `VG` to the volume group the VMs are in.
+Also change the list of VMs to backup from the default `(vm1 vm2)` and set `VG` to the volume group the VMs are in.
 By default the latter is the same as the short host name.

 Depending on how much activity there is on you VMs during the backup, you may want to adjust the size of snapshots.
 This is a percentage of each VM size as